 TPSID stands for Transition and Postsecondary Programs for Students with Intellectual Disabilities.
 You can find TPSID programming in each state in the US.
 Since they began offering such opportunities on college campuses in 2008, TPSID has invited students to participate in programming on at least 88 college campuses.
 They have served over 2,800 students with intellectual disabilities.

-When looking into special need colleges and schools for disabled, exploring TPSID programs first might be a good idea.
+When looking into schools for disabled students, exploring TPSID programs first might be a good idea.
 The fact that TPSID opportunities give students with intellectual disabilities, including Down syndrome and autism, an option to have an immersive experience, can allow for less stigmatization and more possibilities for a normative life and career path in the future.

 TPSID programs vary greatly.
 Some include housing and access to all student life and extracurricular activities.
 This can even include social clubs and Greek life.
 Other such programs are less immersive.
 Below are two examples of differing TPSID program opportunities: